Paid Call for Submissions for Personal Essays by Humans About the Human Experience (No AI Writing Allowed)

 You’re welcome to include quotes if they’re directly related to your personal experience, but sources must be cited, and links embedded within the text for all facts or for information from online sources.
 Here’s an example.

 Submissions must include all 3 required elements: Essay, bio, and photo.
-Submit your Object-ives personal essay as a Word document attachment OR in the body of an email to opensecretsmag@gmail.com with “Object-ives Submission” in the subject line.
+Submit your Hobbies or Object-ives personal essay as a Word document attachment OR in the body of an email to opensecretsmag@gmail.com with “Hobbies Submission” or “Object-ives Submission” in the subject line.
 Include an original, unpublished 500-999-word essay with a proposed headline and subhed (1-line tagline) with a third-person, 100-word maximum bio at the end.
 If you’re using a pseudonym, let us know in your submission and provide a bio for the pseudonym.
 Use Times New Roman 12 point font, single spacing with one line between paragraphs.
-AND attach a horizontal photo of the object you’re writing about.
+AND attach a horizontal photo related to your hobby (for Hobbies) or of the object you’re writing about (for Object-ives).
+For Object-ives, if you no longer have the item and don’t have a photo of it, an original illustration you create or a private photo of the item you have permission to use is acceptable.
+We will not be using stock photos for the Hobbies or Object-ives sections.
 Do not include photos in your Word document.

 Embed links to sources for all facts cited within your essay.